ert485/robo-teach/challenges-and-learnings-during-hackathon.md

-# List of Challenges and Learnings
+# List of Challenges and Learnings During the Hackathon

 - The room was really cold (the AC is stuck on?)
     - Erik brought a heater